pscott-au/mojolicious-xero-public-app-demo/README.md

 * Currently once you have a valid session the Company details are retrieved and used to construct the welcome screen with the name of the user's company and a few buttons to access Xero API endpoints. **These buttons don't do anything at the moment.**
 * I am in the process of adding this functionality to retreive and provide nicely formatted data.
 * Need to find a way to properly communicate how all of the components of this system interact - am considering use of https://p5js.org/ to create an animated model.
+* I would also like to add in a local caching facility to minimise API calls and include default paging etc to pull all results where appropriate - will probably include in the WebService::Xero module.

 ## NOTES